flanagancd68/talmidimway/content/commentary/revelation/2022-07-26-maranatha-revelation-22/index.en.md

 -   See discussion at Rev 19:10.

+- The fact that John repeats worshipping angels suggests to some scholars that he may have been trying to indirectly address a problem of angel worship that had crept into the Asia Minor congregations.

 ## Rev 22:10-11

 <small>**And he said to me, "Do not seal up the words of the prophecy of this book, for the time is near.
-Let the evildoer still do evil, and the filthy still be filthy, and the righteous still do right, and the holy still be holy." **</small>
+Let the evildoer still do evil, and the filthy still be filthy, and the righteous still do right, and the holy still be holy."**</small>

--   Daniel was instructed to seal up his words (possibly until Jesus "unlocked" them in Matthew 24:15)
+-   Daniel was instructed to seal up his words, possibly until Jesus "unlocked" them in Matthew 24:15 and John unlocked them in Revelation.

     -   Mat 24:15 "So when you see the abomination of desolation spoken of by the prophet Daniel, standing in the holy place (let the reader understand)